nickmurph/cse442-financial-dashboard/README.md

+# Semester-long project for CSE442, Software Engineering, University at Buffalo

 # Welcome to Our Project
 To install and run our project here are the steps required:
 1. Copy/clone the contents of this repository